ePSIC-DLS/User-Notebooks/ePSIC_Standard_Notebooks/README.md

 # Notice
 - This guide only applies if you're using the jupyterhub server of Diamond Light Source
-- The instruction here focuses mainly on data processing and analysis of scanning electron nannodiffraction (SEND) or nanobeam electron diffraction (NBD or NBED) four-dimensional scanning transmission electron microscopy (4DSTEM) data.
+- __The instruction here focuses mainly on data processing and analysis of scanning electron nannodiffraction (SEND) or nanobeam electron diffraction (NBD or NBED) four-dimensional scanning transmission electron microscopy (4DSTEM) data__
 - __The notebooks will submit jobs to the DLS cluster node for data processing, so users must complete the ssh key setting__
 - The ipython notebooks or Python scripts should be modified if you want to perform them on your computer system
 - This workflow has been optimised for the Python kernel of 'epsic3.10'